 Facilitated by Lynn Yoshikawa and Sahara Dahir Ibrahim, CaLP

-This training will introduce the concept of market mapping and cover key topics in market assessment and analysis.
-At this session, you will learn why market analysis is critical to humanitarian response, how programs interact with markets and how market-oriented thinking can strengthen humanitarian response to build community resilience.
-Participants will be introduced to common market assessment tools that may be applied in a variety of contexts and understand factors that can affect market performance, and in turn, their choice of response.
+This training introduced the concept of market mapping and cover key topics in market assessment and analysis.
+At this session, participants learned why market analysis is critical to humanitarian response, how programs interact with markets and how market-oriented thinking can strengthen humanitarian response to build community resilience.
+Participants were introduced to common market assessment tools that may be applied in a variety of contexts and understand factors that can affect market performance, and in turn, their choice of response.
 The training draws from CaLP's course, Core Cash Voucher Assistance Skills for Program Staff.

 Lynn Yoshikawa, Regional Representative

 Lynn joined CaLP in December 2017, bringing 15 years of humanitarian experience to her role as Regional Representative, North America.
 Her career includes experience in the field (the Middle East, Southeast Asia, and Afghanistan) and headquarter offices, where she specialized in assessments, coordination, and policy analysis.
 Most recently, Lynn was an independent consultant focused on providing assessments and evaluations to humanitarian organizations such as ACAPS, CaLP, DRC, iMMAP, IRC, OCHA, and UNHCR.
 She has also worked with InterAction, the Jesuit Refugee Service, Oxfam, and Refugees International.